-Construction workers have some of the more dangerous jobs in the country.
-In fact, the Occupational Safety and Health Administration (OSHA) reports that in 2019, one in five worker deaths was in the construction industry.
+Construction workers have some of the more dangerous jobs.
+Working by busy roadways or handling heavy material on a strict schedule is a recipe for disaster.
 If you or a loved one has been injured in a construction accident, we urge you to seek help from a personal injury attorney.

-Don’t try to maneuver this system on your own.
-The attorneys at John Foy & Associates are familiar with Atlanta’s construction industry, as well as the state and federal regulations designed to protect you.
+Do not try to maneuver this system on your own.
+The attorneys at John Foy & Associates are familiar with Atlanta’s construction industry and the state and federal regulations designed to protect you.
 Our construction accident lawyers in Atlanta are on your side.

 If you’ve been injured on a construction site, seek medical help right away.
 You need to know that you are safe before you take any steps to help your chances of getting compensation.
-After you know you’re alright, you should:
+After you know you’re medically stable, you should:

 - Tell your supervisor that you have been injured – this is important for a workers’ compensation case